hasham7861/go-echo-sample-project/README.md

-# Sample go lang echo framework practice project
+# go-echo-sample-project

 # To run the app
-- run the app simply with command `go run server.go`# go-echo-sample-project
+- run the app simply with command `go run server.go`